-9 Reasons Are You Should Be Utilizing Instagram for Social Selling?
+Reasons You Should Be Utilising Instagram For Social Selling.

-For brands and businesses, using Instagram shopping posts is a great way to showcase your products and use your Instagram feed to drive more purchases—especially now thanks to Instagram’s new checkout feature, which lets you buy products *directly* on Instagram without ever leaving the app!
+For brands and businesses, using Instagram shopping posts is a great way to showcase your products and use your Instagram feed to make more purchases—especially now thanks to Instagram’s new checkout feature, which lets you purchase products *directly* on Instagram without ever leaving the app!

 1. More people are using Instagram.